Michael J Bargfrede

 Tim has spent 17 years in pharmaceutical research.
 He started his career at Pfizer Global Research and Development in 1994 performing preclinical research in the Pharmacokinetics, Dynamics and Metabolism Department using a multidisciplinary approach to predicting the human pharmacokinetics of candidate compounds.
 In 2001 Tim moved to the Clinical Pharmacokinetics and Pharmacodynamics Group at Pfizer in Groton, CT where he primarily performed non-compartmental pharmacokinetic analysis of phase 1-3 clinical trials.
 Since leaving Pfizer, Inc. in 2004, Tim has focused his career on Population Pharmacokinetics and Pharmacokinetic/Pharmacodynamic Modeling of preclinical and clinical data by working as a consultant for various pharmaceutical and biotechnology companies.
 Tim has co-authored 6 peer-review articles, 1 book chapter and personally presented 7 posters at various scientific meetings and conferences.

-Tracey received her Masters in Information Science at the University of Florida.
-For the past 10 years she has been the Vice President of Communications at Viper Days.
+Tracey received her master’s degree in information science at the University of South Florida.
+For 10 years she has been the Vice President of Communications at Viper Days.
 She is published in Viper Magazine and Viper Quarterly.
 She is currently working with Projections Research Inc. in business development and management.

 Richard N. Upton